 The gargoyles looked up and spoke in unison.

 “The more we kill, the greater we become.”

 The child grinned and looked around the wastes of the town it stood in.
-They listened to the calm, hoping to hear someone scrambling among the ruins, instead Vure appeared before the child.
-Their image enough to scare the child, but the addition of their voice froze them.
+They listened to the calm, hoping to hear someone scrambling among the ruins.
+Instead, Vure appeared before the child.
+Their image was enough to scare the child, but the addition of their voice froze them.

 “You have two options that lay before you, you can use this army for the purpose that you have already exacted, or you can use it for a purpose that is greater, that is kinder.”

 The child looked up to Vure in bewilderment.

 Vure knelt to eye level with the child, Vure’s eyes a swirling pool of black and stars, their voice lowered to a growl as they spoke.

 “This army and you have potential.
 You can build, or you can destroy.
 But the rewards from one will be greater long term, and the other will only give you brief satisfaction before you are killed by someone greater.
 Choose wisely.”